mohemiv/TCLtools/README.md

 Remarks for the scripts
 =======================

  * Do not use TCLproxy for TCP/IP port scanning.
-TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after connection to a filtered port.
+TCL doesn't support -async option of socket, and the SOCKS will not work about 30 seconds after any connection to a filtered port.
  * On older versions of IOS scripts can write the output to the another console.
 It's an IOS bug.
  * The script should be stopped after the script will write something to the console when the session is broken

-The scripts were tested on Cisco 2811 Integrated Services Router, Cisco Catalyst 2960, and Cisco Catalyst 3750-X.
+The scripts were tested on Cisco 2811 / Cisco 2821 Integrated Services Router, Cisco Catalyst 2960, and Cisco Catalyst 3750-X.

 Contact Us
 ==========